nestdotland/docs/docs/eggs/publishing-a-module.md

 # Publishing a module

+You can publish your module through our CLI or programmatically, in a typescript file.

 To configure your module when publishing, you can use:
- - an eggs.json or eggs.yaml file;
+ - an egg.json or egg.yaml file;
  - an eggignore file;
  - the [options](#options) of the publish command.